Joeaculberson/BlueMageParty/README.md

 ### **Step 3: Insert Mock Data**
 1. Navigate to the root directory of the project.
-2. Run the provided `InsertUser.sql` script against your database.
+2. Run the provided `InsertData.sql` script against your database.
-3. All generated users will have the default password: `test123`.
+3. All generated users will have the default password: `Test123!`.
-4. Login with Pavetheway101@gmail.com and test123
+4. Login with Pavetheway101@gmail.com and Test123!

 ---

-## Advanced Installation

-### Only follow these steps if you're wanting to add to the login system.
-Otherwise, stick to the simple installation.

-### **Step 1: Generate a JWT Security Key**
+### **Step 4: Generate a JWT Security Key**
 To secure the application, you need to generate your own JWT Security Key.

 1. Run the following command to generate a key: